 Trello has eliminated so much of my need to search files, with the attachment feature I can just attach the file I need for that task right to the card.

 Want to find out how Trello can keep your business more organized?
-Sign-up for my FREE course!
+Sign-up for Trello 101 to get learn the basics of Trello!

 Don’t worry about trying to organize all the THINGS at once.
 As you use files or create files, then organize them moving forward.